The stakes are high in North Carolina’s 2018 elections.

 “Strengthen protections for victims of crime.”
 Commonly known as Marsy’s Law, these provisions make sure victims are notified of proceedings involving their case and give them the opportunity to speak in court.
 Nobody has clearly articulated the argument against this amendment, but here’s an attempt from the ACLU.

 “Establish a Bipartisan Board of Ethics and Elections.”
 This one sets up an elections board where no one party has a majority as opposed to the system where the governor’s party runs the show.
-It also gives the General Assembly a clear path to taking control over more administrative appointments that currently are made by the governor.
-If you support a weak governor, you’ll vote yes.
+If this makes sense to you, you’ll vote yes.
 If you support a stronger governor, you’ll vote no.

 “Nonpartisan merit-based system.”
 This is a long-winded amendment that basically takes away the governor’s ability to appoint judges to fill vacancies on the bench and creates a nominating system that ranks candidates, has the General Assembly pick two candidates, and then the governor chooses one of them.
 Just like the amendment above, if you support a weak governor, you’ll vote yes.
 If you support a stronger governor, you’ll vote no.